bradleyeckert/chad/verilog/doc/spif.md

 ## Why spif?

-The `spif` hardware itself takes 217 LEs, so putting SPI flash and the UART in I/O space without the `spif` functionality would reduce LUT utilization by 18%.
-Should I have stuck with a boot ROM?
+Should I have stuck with a boot ROM for this?
 The advantages of `spif` are:

-- No ROM required: RAMs are loaded by hardware at bootup.
+- No ROM required: RAMs are loaded from SPI flash by hardware at bootup.
 - No extra mux in the `inst` datapath, which would slow instruction decoding.
 - The UART can be used for programming flash memory without a ROM.
-- It's a lot easier to include a cypher for code protection.
+- Decryption hardware protects code stored in easily accessed flash.
 - Code may stream in flash data using DMA instead of code.

 Thanks to the DMA, the processor can work on data streamed in from flash while loading the next data it's going to use.
-So, that extra 18% of logic frees up processing power that would otherwise be spent spinning in a loop waiting for bytes to move through the SPI.
+So, spending 10% to 20% more on logic frees up processing power that would otherwise be spent spinning in a loop waiting for bytes to move through the SPI.

 ### Encryption